 Trading in plastic for a sustainable future.

 Plastic free July is a great way to reflect and do some self evaluation about how much plastic is used in your daily life.
-This month encourages you to find alternatives to eliminate the use of single use plastic - a process that will hopefully change your habits forever, so you can live a more sustainable lifestyle while setting a good example for your family, friends, and co-workers.
+This month encourages you to find alternatives to eliminate the use of single use plastic - a process that will hopefully change your habits forever, so you can reduce waste at home and live a more sustainable lifestyle while setting a good example for your family, friends, and co-workers.

 It is mind boggling when you hear these numbers….